 In~\cite{Veech}, Veech used the $SL(2,\mathbb{R})$-action on $\mathcal{H}$ to deduce that $\mu_{SV}$ is $SL(2,\mathbb{R})$-invariant on the plane and further establish~\eqref{equ:siegelveechtranslationsurfaces}.
 However, in our setting, there is no such a group action available on the moduli space of convex flat cone spheres.
-Instead, we introduce new tools from o-minimal theory to establish our generalized Siegel-Veech formulas; see Section~\ref{bigsec:regularity}.
+Instead, we introduce new tools from o-minimal theory to establish our generalized Siegel--Veech formulas; see Section~\ref{bigsec:regularity}.

 Since $\mu_{SV}(0,\varepsilon) = c(\mathcal{H},\nu) \cdot \varepsilon^2$, one approach to compute $c(\mathcal{H},\nu)$ is to analyze the asymptotic behavior of the measure $\mu_{SV}(0,\varepsilon)$ as $\varepsilon\to0$.
-By studying this asymptotic behavior, Eskin, Masur, and Zorich established formulas for Siegel-Veech constants in~\cite{EMZ}.
-Furthermore, building on~\cite{EMZ}, Goujard computed in~\cite{Gou} the Siegel-Veech constants for strata of \emph{half-translation surfaces}, which are Riemann surfaces equipped with holomorphic quadratic differentials.
+By studying this asymptotic behavior, Eskin, Masur, and Zorich established formulas for Siegel--Veech constants in~\cite{EMZ}.
+Furthermore, building on~\cite{EMZ}, Goujard computed in~\cite{Gou} the Siegel--Veech constants for strata of \textbf{half-translation surfaces}, which are Riemann surfaces equipped with holomorphic quadratic differentials.

-In our setting, the formula~\eqref{equ:mainasym} describing the asymptotics of $\mu^{sc}_{\underline{k}}(0,\varepsilon)$ for convex flat cone spheres can be viewed as an analogue of the Siegel-Veech constant computation.
+In our setting, the formula~\eqref{equ:mainasym} describing the asymptotics of $\mu^{sc}_{\underline{k}}(0,\varepsilon)$ for convex flat cone spheres can be viewed as an analogue of the Siegel--Veech constant computation.
 Indeed, the leading coefficient in formula~\eqref{equ:mainasym} closely resembles the formula given in~\cite{EMZ}, which relates to the volume of the boundary stratum of the moduli space.